MinnPost/aranger/README.md

 In able to login with Github (and save arrangements), Github oath requires a small server-side proxy.
 This app is setup to use [Gatekeeper](https://github.com/prose/gatekeeper).

-Running on Heroku through Alan's account:
+Running on Heroku:

 * For local: http://mp-aranger-gk-local.herokuapp.com
 * For production: http://mp-aranger-gatekeeper.herokuapp.com

-Github applications are setup through MinnPost's account:
+Github applications are setup:

 * For local, Github application ID `126989`.
 * For production, Github application ID `126783`.